-The north-eastern region of Brazil is known for large scale production of various sub-tropical fruits tropical and and differentiated sensorial nutritional characteristics and high potential economic exploration.
+The north-eastern region of Brazil is known for large scale production of various sub-tropical fruits tropical and with and differentiated sensorial nutritional characteristics and high potential for economic exploration.
 As an example, we can highlight the umbu fruit (Spondias tuberosa Arr.
-Cam.), which is widely commercialized, especially in its pulp form and in natura.
-1-3 In 2010, 9.804 tons of the fruit were collected, with the state of Bahia as the largest producer with 89% of the national production, Pernambuco with 4% and Rio Grande do Norte with 2%.4 In 2012, 22 tons of umbu were industrialized in the form of pulps, jams, compotes, mousses and sweets.5 acceptance in the national and international markets, due to its bittersweet taste and aromatic quality, considered an exotic flavoured product.
-The yield of the fruit in pulp is considered high, varying from 62% to 75%, depending on the fruit maturation.6 Chaves et al. 7 found 1,1% pectin in the fruit, which places it in the category of fruits with a high pectin content.
-The presence of pectin in juices or pulps causes some inconveniences as blocked filters and incrustation, and damaged equipment, besides phase separation (sedimentation) of industrialized products.
+Cam.), which is widely commercialized, especially in its pulp form and in natura.1-3 In 2010, 9.804 tons of the fruit were collected, with the state of Bahia as the largest producer with 89% of the national production, Pernambuco with 4% and Rio Grande do Norte with 2%.
+In 2012, 22 tons of umbu were industrialized in the form of pulps, jams, compotes, mousses and sweets.

+The products derived from umbu (juices, jams, ice-creams, sweets) have a good acceptance in the national and international markets, due to its bittersweet taste and aromatic quality, considered an exotic flavoured product.
+The yield of the fruit in pulp is considered high, varying from 62% to 75%, depending on the fruit maturation.
+Chaves et al. found 1,1% pectin in the fruit, which places it in the category of fruits with a high pectin content.
+The presence of pectin in juices or pulps causes some inconveniences such as blocked filters and pipes, incrustation, and damaged equipment, besides phase separation (sedimentation) of industrialized products.
 Commercial enzyme preparations, usually contain the main hydrolytic enzymes important to minimize these processes, such as pectinases, celluloses and hemicelluloses.
 The enzymatic treatment alone, or followed by other variables of the process, plays a fundamental role in the physical-chemical characteristics of the juice, especially on the improvement of yielding, colour, quality and product acceptance.
-9,10